 - September 21, 2020: the federal government has accepted our made-in-Ontario Emissions Performance Standards (EPS) program as an alternative to the federal output-based pricing system.
 The EPS aims o achieve Ontario's share of Canada's 2030 emissions reduction target. - September 17, 2020: As of 12:01 a.m.
-September 18, the province set a new limit on the number of people allowed to attend an unmonitored social gathering or organized public event in Toronto, Peel and Ottawa regions: - o 10 people at an indoor event or gathering (previous limit of 50); or - 25 people at an outdoor event or gathering (previous limit of 100).
+September 18, the province set a new limit on the number of people allowed to attend an unmonitored social gathering or organized public event in Toronto, Peel and Ottawa regions: - o 10 people at an indoor event or gathering (previous limit of 50); or - o 25 people at an outdoor event or gathering (previous limit of 100).
 Same measures were introduced province-wide on September 19, 2020. - September 17, 2020: Introduced Bill 204: Helping Tenants and Small Business Act, 2020.
-If passed, the bill would: - freeze rent in 2021 for most rent-controlled and non-rent-controlled residential units - proposes to change the Commercial Tenancies Act to extend the temporary ban on evictions for commercial tenants. - create a single register of voters for municipal and provincial elections to take effect 22a or 12a o
+If passed, the bill would: - freeze rent in 2021 for most rent-controlled and non-rent-controlled residential units - o proposes to change the Commercial Tenancies Act to extend the temporary ban on evictions for commercial tenants. - o create a single register of voters for municipal and provincial elections to take effect 2 and 1st, 2024 ahead of the 2026 municipal election.